Heidi Androl: Biography

 In NFL, Androl working selected games with either analyst Heath Evans or Charles Davis and either play-by-play Sam Rosen or Gus Johnson.

-Androl was hired as an apprentice in aerospace industry.
-She was promoted to the position of national sales manager for FDC Aerofilter within a year, and then to International Sales Manager.
+Androl was hired as an apprentice in the aerospace industry.
+She was promoted to the position of national sales manager for FDC Aerofilter within a year, and then to international sales manager.

-After appearing on The Apprentice Androl became Special Events Host of The Los Angeles Kings, involved with the club's official website and their online video network.
+After appearing on The Apprentice Androl became the special events host for the Los Angeles Kings, involved with the club's official website and their online video network.